fspoettel/advent-of-code-rust/README.md

 # Total: 0.20ms
 ```

 This runs all solutions sequentially and prints output to the command-line.
-Same as for the `solve` command, `--release` controls whether real inputs will be used.
+Same as for the `solve` command, the `--release` flag runs an optimized build.

 #### Update readme benchmarks

 The template can output a table with solution times to your readme.
-Please note that these are not "scientific" benchmarks, understand them as a fun approximation. 😉

 In order to generate a benchmarking table, run `cargo all --release --time`.
-If everything goes well, the command will output "_Successfully updated README with benchmarks._" after the execution finishes.
+If everything goes well, the command will output "_Successfully updated README with benchmarks._" after the execution finishes and the readme will be updated.

+Please note that these are not "scientific" benchmarks, understand them as a fun approximation. 😉 Timings, especially in the microseconds range, might change a bit between invocations.

 ### Run all tests